amethystlyre/Potential-candidate-profile/README.md

 # Potential employee profile page

-A single webpage designed to showcase a potential employee candidate's work portfolios.
+A single webpage designed to showcase a potential job candidate's work portfolios.
 The webpage also contains some basic information about the employee and their contact details.

 ## Description